Empirical validation of the polarization transition in a double-random field model of elections: SUPPLEMENTAL MATERIAL

-{\emph{Model accuracy.} In order to measure the performance of the classification model, we use the model \emph{accuracy}.
-The confusion table between the predicted classification and the actual classification (here, the prediction is that a Republican candidate wins an election) is then defined as
+In order to measure the performance of the classification model, we use the model \emph{accuracy}.
+The confusion table between the predicted classification and the actual classification (here, the prediction is that a Republican candidate wins an election) is then defined in Tab. \ref{tab:ct}.
+The accuracy is defined as